joncampbell123/dosbox-x/README.md

 * Support for different ways to customize the internal Z: drive

-* Support for CPU types like Pentium Pro/II and MMX instructions
+* Support for CPU types like Pentium Pro, II, III and MMX instructions

 * Support for IDE interfaces and improved Windows 3.x/9x emulation